AsexGenomeEvol/Timema_asex_genomes/side_proj/D_snp_calling_round0/README.md

 -------------
 In the latest version of the *GATK* pipeline, the *variant calling* is performed in two distinct steps (previously grouped into a single analysis).
-This new procedure allows to add samples along the way without redoing the whole calculation.
+This new procedure allows to add samples along the way without redoing the whole calculation (which now scales linearly with the number of samples).

 First step is *per-sample calling* followed by *joint genotyping* across all (five) samples.
 This workflow involves running **HaplotypeCaller** on each sample separately in *GVCF mode*, to produce an intermediate file format called **GVCF** (for Genomic VCF, `.g.vcf` extension).